-On Tuesday, December 18, 2018, San Francisco Mayor London Breed signed into law an ordinance designating the San Francisco Lesbian/Gay Freedom Band (SFLGFB) the official band of the City and County of San Francisco.
+On Tuesday, December 18, 2018, San Francisco Mayor London Breed signed into law an ordinance designating the San Francisco Lesbian/Gay Freedom Band the official band of the City and County of San Francisco.

 The San Francisco Lesbian/Gay Freedom Band was founded in 1978 as the first LGBT musical group in the world.
-The ordinance, drafted by District 8 supervisor Rafael Mandelman and passed unanimously by the San Francisco Board of Supervisors, honors the Band’s historic impact on San Francisco and the LGBT community.
+The ordinance, drafted by District 8 supervisor Rafael Mandelman and passed unanimously by the San Francisco Board of Supervisors, honors the Band’s historic impact on San Francisco and the LGBTQ community.

 In 1998, on the Band’s 20th anniversary, Supervisor Tom Ammiano honored the Band with a proclamation naming them as the Official Band of San Francisco.
 A similar proclamation was presented in 2003 to honor the Band’s 25th anniversary.
 Through the years, the Band has proudly claimed this “unofficial” official title.
 Finally, as they wrap up 40 years of playing with pride, they can legally, and permanently, call themselves the Official Band of the City and County of San Francisco.